Find Affordable College Courses

 Check out the liberal arts / sciences and humanities graduate certificate programs at these schools if you want to attend one of the most popular in Texas.

 Our 2023 rankings named Southern Methodist University the most popular school in Texas for liberal arts / sciences and humanities students working on their graduate certificate.
-Located in the suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.
+Located in the large suburb of Dallas, SMU is a private not-for-profit school with a large student population.

 Women make up 67% of the liberal arts / sciences and humanities majors at the school.

-Our analysis found Texas A&M University - College Station to be the most popular school for liberal arts / sciences and humanities students who want to pursue a graduate certificate in Texas.
-Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.
+Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for liberal arts / sciences and humanities students working on their graduate certificate.
+Texas A&M College Station is a very large public school located in the midsize city of College Station.

 Women make up 67% of the liberal arts / sciences and humanities majors at the school.

-Full Liberal Arts / Sciences & Humanities at Texas A&M University - College Station Report
+Read full report on Liberal Arts / Sciences & Humanities at Texas A&M University - College Station

 Read full report on Liberal Arts / Sciences & Humanities at The University of Texas at Dallas